sreejagaths/atm-locator-service/README.md

 3. Steps To Run the Application
+	* Ensure Redis server installed & configured already on the machine where we gonna run this application or Remove the caching related annotations, like @EnableCaching & @Cacheable, from the application, incase external caching not needed; However local/application level caching still be there which doesn’t need any external installation/configuration
+	* Ensure changing the redis server password in application.properties file as per your need.
+Or you can have the default password 123123 added in your redis.conf file.
   Step 1.
 Locate the AtmLocatorApplication.java and run it as a standalone java program; You may use the shortcut Shft+Alt+X J to run it on eclipse
         *You can check the Eclipse console for the application status whether started Step 2.
 Open the browser and fire any of the APIs mentioned in the API Details/Documentation section of this doc